 Academic Renewal.
 Under certain circumstances an undergraduate who has been readmitted to the university after an absence of at least five years may have the former record treated in the same manner as transfer credits.
-See "Academic Renewal," page 79.
+See "Academic Renewal," page 81.

 Advanced Placement.
 Students who have taken an advanced placement course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an Advanced Placement Examination of the CEEB may receive credit.
-See "Advanced Placement," page 73.
+See "Advanced Placement," page 74.

 AECP.
 The American English and Culture Program features an intensive course of study designed for adult international students who desire to become proficient in English as a second language.
-See "American English and Culture Program," page 72.
+See "American English and Culture Program," page 73.

 Audit Enrollment.
-A student who audits a course attends regularly scheduled class sessions but earns no credit.
-See "Audit Enrollment," page 82.
+A student who audits a course pays tuition and attends regularly scheduled class sessions but earns no credit.
+See "Audit Enrollment," page 83.

 Buckley Amendment.
-See "Family Educational Rights and Privacy Act" in this section.
+See "Family Educational Rights and Privacy Act" in this section and "Student Records," page 87.

 CLEP.
 As part of the College-Level Examination Program (CLEP), students who have taken a College-Level Examination of the College Entrance Examination Board may receive credit.
-See "College-Level Examination Program (CLEP)," page 73.
+See "College-Level Examination Program (CLEP)," page 75.

 Complete Withdrawal.
-A student may withdraw with a grade of "W" from all classes through the semester transaction deadline.
+Students may withdraw from all of their classes and receive a grade of "W" in each course through the semester transaction deadline.

 Comprehensive Exam.
 A comprehensive examination is intended to permit a student to establish academic credit in a field in which the student has gained experience or competence equivalent to an established university course.
-See "Comprehensive Examinations," page 73.
+See "Comprehensive Examinations," page 75.